 A collaborative editing model allows government agencies at multiple levels to collaborate in improving the map.
 Those officials closest to a road can maintain data around it; everyone else across government can work with the same understanding of the state of the road network.

 Editing geography by hand, however, is a time-consuming process.
 So we built automated interfaces that amplify data collection.
-Openroads Vietnam includes facilities to automatically process and ingest road geographies and conditions that mobile surveying applications can record while you drive (or ride a motorcycle).
+Openroads Vietnam can automatically process and ingest road geographies and conditions collected by RoadLab-Pro - a mobile survey app that collects information about road quality along with other metadata.
 This data goes through an error detection process, which sniffs out impossible turns, duplicate parallel roads, and unjoined intersections.
 These feed a tasking dashboard that suggests the most likely fixes.

 Using these tools, a small team can keep their data up-to-date, even as conditions change and weather impacts alter the network daily.